YuhengZhaoBU/YuhengZhaoBU.github.io/_pages/about.md

 ---

-I am an Ph.D candidate in Economics at Boston University working broadly at the intersection of development economics, labor economics, and economic history.
+I am a PhD candidate in Economics at Boston University working broadly at the intersection of development economics and labor economics.

 Prior to enrolling at BU, I received a Bachelor of Arts degree in Economics (2015) and a Master of Arts degree in Economics (2017) from Peking University.

-I am on the job market this year and available for interviews during the 2022-2023 AEA & ASSA Annual Meeting.
+I am on the job market this year and available for interviews during the 2022-2023 ASSA Annual Meeting.